ArlanLab06/grc-soc-roadmap-tracker/README.md

 I built this project to organize my cybersecurity learning path and turn my preparation into a visible portfolio project.

 The project helps me track what I am learning, what I have completed, what portfolio projects I can build, and what skills are relevant for entry-level GRC and SOC L1 roles.

+## What I Learned

+- Building a React/Vite project structure
+- Managing user progress with LocalStorage
+- Designing a dark dashboard-style UI
+- Organizing roadmap data separately from app logic
+- Deploying a frontend project with GitHub Pages
+- Using AI tools as part of a development workflow

 ## AI Usage